FROM sunbathing to storm watching, Lyme Regis is the perfect holiday destination all year round.

 Town Mill – A working watermill in the heart of ‘Old Lyme’, dating back 700 years.
-The Town Mill is a hidden gem and celebrates Lyme Regis’ art scene, with galleries and local artisans and craftspeople working in its studios, as well as a café and micro-brewery.
+The Town Mill is a hidden gem and celebrates Lyme Regis’ art scene, with galleries, local artisans and craftspeople working in its studios, as well as a café and micro-brewery.
 You can also enjoy a tour of the mill itself and have a go at milling your own flour.

 Marine Aquarium – Situated on the historic Cobb wall, this aquarium can offer close-up and hands-on experiences like no other.
 Explore the local marine life, hold a starfish, get up close to crabs and lobsters and even hand-feed the mullet.

 Langmoor & Lister Gardens – The public gardens are maintained by Lyme Regis Town Council.
 Having undergone major stabilisation works completed in 2007, they now provide a tranquil oasis all year round.
 Attractions in the gardens include mini golf, table tennis, woodland walk, a sculpture trail and coloured light displays in the evenings.

 Beach huts – Beach huts along Marine Parade are available to hire from Lyme Regis Town Council.